gladykov/chain.train/README.md

 A: To keep it as separate as possible, not to pollute production schemas with test data, and not to introduce differences, depending where you will run it.

 Q: Why not single schema for all stats?
 A: With many schemas in play, it will be easier to migrate some of them.
 Also - performance.
 We always query for whole statistics table.
-It is very small, so it is OK.
+As long as it is small small, it is OK.

 ### Test stats

 `python -m pytest -s --schema_name=EXAMPLE_SCHEMA --env=qa tests/test_statistics.py`

 This will execute set of tests comparing counts.
-Implemented tests should be treated more like an example:
+Existing implemented tests should be treated more like an example:

 * test_standard_deviation
 * test_stat_always_grow
 * test_latest_run_is_not_zero

-If there are not enough defined data points for comparison, it will also pass.
+If there are not enough defined data points for comparison, test will silently pass.

 ## Running regression tests

-If you have ability to run your ETL pipeline on fixed set of data, you should always expect same counts in output data.
+Regression tests are designed to test tables created by running ETL on fixed set of data.
+This way you can expect always same output data.
 This can be achieved by creating snapshot of existing data or limiting input data based on some condition, ex. date.

 Define expected counts for column: